Getting started with beekeeping in Michigan

 Learn about varroa mites

 Unfortunately, our honey bees are currently experiencing an epidemic of varroa mites, which are deadly, parasitic mites.
 Many people who start beekeeping lose most or all of their colonies to this parasite every year.
 This parasite is present in all honey bee colonies in Michigan and spreads diseases between honey bees and colonies.
 One of the biggest challenges to keeping honey bees healthy is learning how to monitor and manage varroa mites, and right now, successful beekeeping requires a good pest management plan.
-The Michigan State University compiles resources on varroa mites, and the Honey Bee Health Coalition’s Tools for Varroa Management guide offers a comprehensive overview of the parasitic pest and management options.
+The Michigan State University compiles resources on varroa mites, and the Honey Bee Health Coalition’s Tools for Varroa Management guide combined with Varroa mite treatments not included in the 8th Edition of the Honey Bee Health Coalition's Tools for Varroa Management guide offers a comprehensive overview of parasitic pest management options.

 Become familiar with Michigan rules and regulations for beekeeping

-MSU helps beekeepers by consolidating beekeeping related rules, regulations and guidelines in the state.
-Every year, MSU updates the Michigan Beekeeping Rules and Regulations document.
+MSU helps beekeepers by consolidating beekeeping related rules, regulations and guidelines in the state in the Michigan Beekeeping Rules and Regulations document.
 In this document, you will find information related to beekeeping and the Michigan Right to Farm Act and Generally Accepted Agricultural and Management Practices (GAAMPs), organic beekeeping, transporting hives to and from Michigan, honey processing rules and regulations for selling honey in Michigan, and more!

 Purchasing bees and equipment

 Since beekeeping has a steep learning curve, it’s best to learn as much as you can before you purchase bees and equipment.
-MSU doesn’t endorse vendors, but local beekeeping clubs may provide recommendations.
+MSU does not endorse specific vendors, but local beekeeping clubs may provide recommendations.
 Beekeeping clubs may also make bulk purchases of bees and equipment, or bee club members may sell bees to each other.
+It is also useful to visit the vendor room at beekeeping conferences so you can handle and try on beekeeping equipment and gear.
+The Northern Bee Network is an online platform that allows beekeepers to buy and sell honey bees.
 MSU has short videos that explain options for purchasing honey bees and how to get started with installing package colonies and installing nucleus (nuc) colonies.

 MSU recommends beekeepers begin with two or three honey bee colonies.
 Keeping just one colony can be difficult for the beekeeper to troubleshoot and resolve issues as they arise.
 Beekeepers often move brood or food frames between hives to address queen issues and other colony needs, and colonies in the same yard can be used to support each other.